New CPT Evaluation Codes for SLPs

 Why is 92523 a combined speech sound production and language evaluation?
 What if I perform only a language evaluation?

 If two or more procedures are billed together at least 51% of the time, it is standard to develop a bundled CPT code for that set of services.
-During the code development process, ASHA surveyed practices and clinics and confirmed that a child evaluated for language is also evaluated for speech sound production ability more than 80% of the time.
+During the code development process, ASHA surveyed practices and clinics and confirmed that a patient evaluated for language is also evaluated for speech sound production ability more than 80% of the time.
 However, the reverse is not true.
-It is common practice for a child to be evaluated for speech sound production ability independent of a language evaluation, which is why there is a stand-alone code for speech sound production evaluation.
+It is common practice for a patient to be evaluated for speech sound production ability independent of a language evaluation, which is why there is a stand-alone code for speech sound production evaluation.

 Can I bill 92522 and 92523 together on the same day?